mcagov/beacons-migration/README.md

 Please see the [Beacons Miro board](https://miro.com/app/board/o9J_lRB60BQ=/) for more information on the migration.

+# Running the migration

+There are three GitHub Actions pipelines setup to run the migration against the [dev](https://github.com/mcagov/beacons-etl/actions/workflows/dev-migration.yml), [staging]((https://github.com/mcagov/beacons-etl/actions/workflows/staging-migration.yml), and [production](https://github.com/mcagov/beacons-etl/actions/workflows/production-migration.yml) environments.

+Each pipeline will standup the latest backups for the Oracle DB and run the migration against each environment.
+TODO: there will be a report(s) uploaded to GitHub where you can inspect the result of the migration run.

+See the GitHub Actions yaml files for more information.

+## Running the migration locally

+Ensure that you have the Oracle DB containing the existing records, and the Beacons API stood up locally.

+Then, from the root of the project run the following:

+> pipenv run python _script_to_run_.py

 ## MAC setup

 Ensure python 3.5+ is installed